 - 2. Clean threaded stud.
 Use alcohol and a cotton swab to remove any debris on the threading of the connecting stud.
 Allow the alcohol to dry completely. - 3.
 Clean threading in converter.
-Hold the convertor horizontally and use alcohol and a cotton swab to remove any debris on the threading.
+Use alcohol and a cotton swab to remove any debris on the threading.
 Do not allow liquid to drip into Convertor.
 Allow the alcohol to dry completely. - 4.
 Reattach probe to convertor.
-Screw the probe back onto the convertor by hand and tighten with the wrench set.
-A tight connection is required for safe operation.
+Screw the probe back onto the convertor and tighten with the wrench set provided.